When creating content, you may need to insert custom symbols and characters into your posts and pages.

-Add HTML entities while working in Text editor mode …
+Add HTML entities while working in the Text editor …

 Add WP Emojis to your content …

-This useful plugin includes lets you choose emoticons from an extensive library …
+This plugin includes lets you choose emoticons from an extensive range …

-Note: For even more emoticons, look at installing a plugin like WP Emoji One.
-This plugin lets you insert 1,000+ emoticons into your posts and pages …
+Note: For even more emoticons, try installing a plugin like WP Emoji One.
+This plugin lets you add 1,000+ emojis to your pages and posts …

-One more thing you can insert with the HTML Entities Button plugin are links to recent posts …
+One more thing you can use the HTML Entities Button plugin for is to add links to recent posts …

 (Insert links to recent posts functionality)

-To learn more about adding internal links to your content using the built-in internal linking, see this tutorial:
+To learn how to add internal links to your content using the default internal linking, go here:

-Click on the links below for more resources about custom characters and symbols:
+Visit the sites below for useful resources about HTML characters and symbols:

 Congratulations!
-Now you know how to insert special characters and symbols into your posts.
+Now you know how to add special characters and symbols to your content.